vyngocthaovu/vyvu-portfolio/index.md

   *Note: Since the data contains sensitive information, it will not be shared on GitHub.
 Only scripts will be provided.*

 - **Project 3**:
   - Goal: Implemented machine learning algorithms to predict the heart disease (classification problem).
   - Last Update:
+  - URL:

+## Upcoming Projects:
+- Scalable Data Pipeline with Apache Spark, Airflow, and Docker.
+- Interative Tableau Dashboard.

 ## Contact: